-A charcoal underdrawing is the first stage in my portrait/figure oil painting.
-In the classical method, doing a charcoal underdrawing on the toned canvas helps me to quickly visualize the placement, composition and proportions of my subject before starting the painting stage.
+A charcoal underdrawing is the first stage in traditional oil painting.
+In the classical method, doing a charcoal underdrawing on the toned canvas helps to quickly visualize the placement, composition and proportions of the subject before starting the painting stage.

 Using vine charcoal, it’s easy to wipe off and rework sections of the underdrawing.
 I love the tactile feeling of working with charcoal; smudging and blending with my whole hand, erasing with a rag, drawing with my fingers.

 Stepping back is important when working so large in order to check the proportions.
 I also check my painting continuously in a large mirror behind me so that I can spot any glaring disproportions.